The Best BBQ Pulled Pork Sandwich

 1/4 cup minced fresh parsley

-1. 36 hrs before serving rub the kosher sea salt on the pork shoulder, wrap it and refrigerate it for 12 hours.
+1. 36 hrs before serving rub the kosher sea salt on the pork shoulder and refrigerate it for 12 hours.

 2. 12-24 hrs (depending on shoulder size and weight) before serving add the pork shoulder, apple cider vinegar and the rest of the ingredients, except for the BBQ Sauce, to the crock pot.
 Set the pot to Low and let it cook.
 Remember, if you're "looking, it ain't cooking."